The following information describes the policies and procedures for the LL.M. in Taxation program and the M.S. in Taxation program.

-In addition to the special rules and regulations described in this bulletin, students in the Graduate Tax Program are governed by the University of Baltimore Academic Integrity Policy.
+Students in the LL.M. in Taxation and M.S. in Taxation programs are governed by the University of Baltimore Academic Integrity Policy.
 This policy covers all students participating in the program, even those not seeking a degree.

 The Graduate Tax Program uses a letter grading system.
-LL.M. students receive grades of A, A-, B+, B, B-, C+, C, C-, D+, D, D-, or F; students in the MS degree program receive grades of A, A-, B+, B, B-, C+, C, C-, or F. To graduate, students must have a cumulative GPA of 3.0 (B) or better.
+LL.M. in Taxation students receive grades of A, A-, B+, B, B-, C+, C, C-, D+, D, D-, or F; students in the M.S. in Taxation program receive grades of A, A-, B+, B, B-, C+, C, C-, or F. To graduate, students must have a cumulative GPA of 3.00 (B) or better.

 A grade of W (withdrawn without prejudice, no grade point designation) is assigned when the student drops a course after the end of the add-drop period and either before the deadline for withdrawal or with the permission of the program director.

 A grade of I (incomplete, no grade point designation) is given when a student cannot be rated as passing or failing because of a quantitative deficiency caused by illness or other excusable condition.
 An I grade cannot be assigned for a qualitative deficiency to allow the student to do additional work to raise a grade.
 Students who find they must take an I in any course must complete an Application for Incomplete form, available in the Graduate Tax Program office.
 An I grade received in the fall semester must be removed by May 1 of the following spring semester, and an I grade received in the spring or summer semester must be removed by Dec.
 1.